AmosNimos/Pix/README.md

 <img src="./pix.png" alt="./PIX">

+> Pixel-art Independent of X11 or P.I.X for short

 Welcome to **Pix**, arguably the pinnacle of CLI pixel art tools!

 Pix is a minimalist, keyboard-only pixel art editor with a basic CLI interface.
 By embracing a limited palette and simple tools, it challenges you to harness creativity within constraints.
 In a landscape where keyboard-only CLI tools are nearly non-existent, Pix stands out by turning minimalism into a powerful canvas.

+## Overview

-Pix is meticulously designed for 2D pixel art, operating effortlessly in terminal emulators.
-Developed in Python and licensed under the GNU Affero General Public License, Pix is your streamlined command-line solution for crafting and editing pixel art.
+Pix is meticulously designed for 2D pixel art, operating effortlessly in terminal emulators like bash.
+Developed in Python and licensed under the [AGPLv3 License](./LICENSE), Pix is your streamlined command-line solution for crafting and editing pixel art.
 It’s stripped of unnecessary bloat while delivering the most essential features.
-Pix is a groundbreaking tool for terminal-based pixel art creation in color!
+Pix is the most basic tool for terminal-based pixel art creation in color!

 ## Mindset